LDAR-Sim/LDAR_Sim/USER_MANUAL.md

 ### infrastructure_file

-**Data type:** Character string that specifies the name of the csv file that contains all of the required data on the facilities that comprise the LDAR program.
+**Data type:** String

 **Default input:**"facility_list_template.csv"

-**Description:** At a bare minimum, the csv must contain the following columns: 'facility_ID', 'lat', 'lon' (see Table 2 for an example).
+**Description:** Character string that specifies the name of the csv file that contains all of the required data on the facilities that comprise the LDAR program.
+At a bare minimum, the csv must contain the following columns: 'facility_ID', 'lat', 'lon'.
 For each mobile measurement company used as part of the LDAR program, the number of annual surveys (survey frequency) must be indicated and the inspection time for each method indicated (in minutes).
 The number of fixed sensors used at each site must also be indicated.
 Subsections 1.7.X describe individual columns in greater detail.

 **Notes on acquisition:** See subsections.

 **Notes of caution:** Although facility-specific inputs provide flexibility, in most cases the appropriate data will not be available, and the same survey time or survey frequency may be used for all facilities.
-Similarly, in most cases the orange text in Table 2 will not be required, and should only be used if the available input distributions are comprehensive.
 In general, LDAR-Sim does not hard-code methods, facility types, production types, and so on.
 These are provided by the user as categorical variables and can be anything.
 However, categorical variables must be consistent among different input files or errors will occur.

 #### facility_ID

-**Data type:** Character string
+**Data type:** String

 **Default input:** N/A

 **Description:** A character string indicating the unique facility code.

-**Notes on acquisition:** Should be available from the facility operator.
+**Notes on acquisition:** Should be available from the facility operator or can be made up.

 **Notes of caution:** Must be a unique identifier.